Sunshine Fest 2026

 - Adam Marshall, Reporters Committee for Freedom of the Press

-- Brian Thompson, Relativity
+- Brian Thompson, Relativity, formerly Environmental Protection Agency

 - Liz Wagenseller, Pennsylvania Office of Open Records